v-kolesnikov/exercism-docker.mk/README.md

     %test_command%
 ```

-Now you can make some exercism cli commands from docker:
+Now you can run some exercism cli commands with Docker:

-- `make fetch`: fetch next uncomplete exercixse for EXERCISM_LANG
+- `make fetch`: fetch next uncompleted exercise for EXERCISM_LANG
 - `make status`: show your status on exercism.io by EXERCISM_LANG
 - `make submit EXERCISE=%path to exercise file%`: submit EXERCISE to exercism.io